Why we are here and what we do

 We work very closely with the audiology departments of Broomfield, Epping, Harlow, Addenbrookes and Basildon Hospitals, who recognise the value of our work and refer clients to us.

-Hearing Help Essex receives funding from Chelmsford City Council, Mid Essex Clinical Commissioning Group, ECL, grant making trusts and local organisations also support the work of the charity.
-Our help and advice is free to our clients, but donations are always welcome.
+Hearing Help Essex is grateful for funding provided by Chelmsford City Council, Mid Essex Clinical Commissioning Group, Essex County Council, Maldon District Council Livewell Group, Uttlesford District Council, and other grant making trusts and local organisations which support the work of the charity.
+In order to sustain out work, and to keep our services free to our clients, donations and grants are always welcome.
+If you are interested in supporting the work of HHE please contact our CEO, Sophie Biebuyck.